SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 library-style interface in which users write code to run models rather than merely supplying parameters and input arrays.
-A model is created bottom-up by first defining the discretization and any non-default model components with its respective parameters.
+A model is created bottom-up by first defining the discretization and any non-default model components with their respective parameters.
-All components are then collected into a single model object, which, once initialized, returns a simulation object that contains the entire model state, work arrays and parameters, that can be run, analysed or changed.
+All components are then collected into a single model object which, once initialized, returns a simulation object that contains the entire model state, work arrays and parameters, that can be run, analysed or changed.
 While these steps can be written into a script for reproducibility,